What is the arson defense?

 How does an insurance company establish the arson defense?

-In civil cases, arson is easier to prove than in criminal cases.
+It is the insurance company’s burden to prove arson.
 In criminal cases, the burden is on the state to prove that the defendant has committed arson beyond a reasonable doubt, a very high standard.
-Unfortunately, in civil cases the insurance company only needs to prove arson by the greater weight of the evidence.
-This standard is much lower than its criminal counterpart, and it often leads to mistaken verdicts.
+In civil cases, the insurance company only needs to prove arson by the greater weight of the evidence.
+This standard is much lower than its criminal counterpart.

 Conclusion